 As outlined above, $25 million out of the total of $400 million for the project is from the Pilot Program for Climate Resilience (PPCR), a targeted fund within the Climate Investment Funds (CIF) framework.
 With about $95.4 million in concessional loans and grants, the CIF is currently supporting around $523.4 million (co-financing from the World Bank, Asian Development Bank, Kreditanstalt für Wiederaufbau, International Fund for Agricultural Development, and Government of Britain) in projects in coastal infrastructure in Bangladesh, including the rehabilitation and upgrading of polders, structural improvements in vulnerable coastal towns, the construction and upgrading of selected roads and bridges, and the upgrading of infrastructure design standards.

 CEIP-I is the first phase of a long-term program aiming to upgrade the entire coastal embankment system, consisting of 139 polders along 6,000 km of embankments.
 Based on the success of the project targeting the 17 most urgent polders, a series of projects that capture the lessons learned from CEIP-I can potentially be designed for other coastal areas of Bangladesh.
-Bangladesh will rehabilitate 17 polders in its coastal embankment system, resulting in improved protection for 760,000 people, including 380,000 females.
-Rehabilitation of a total of 17 polders in six coastal districts will provide direct protection to the 760,000 people living within the polder boundaries, enhances their livelihoods through increased agricultural production, and strengthens the overall resilience of the coastal areas to cyclones, storm surges and floods.
+Bangladesh will rehabilitate 10 polders in its coastal embankment system, resulting in improved protection for 724,202 people, including 380,000 females.
+Rehabilitation in six coastal districts will provide direct protection to the people living within the polder boundaries, enhance their livelihoods through increased agricultural production, and strengthen the overall resilience of the coastal areas to cyclones, storm surges and flood.